Let us first discuss the interface for managing multiple objectives.

 setObjective method from your language API (e.g.,

 Python).
-For models with a single objective, this primary objective
+In contrast to models with a single objective, where the

-can be linear, quadratic, or piecewise-linear.
-In general, attributes
+primary objective can be linear, quadratic, or piecewise-linear, all

-and methods that aren't specific to multi-objective optimization will
+attributes and methods that aren't specific to multi-objective

 Every objective in a multi-objective model has the following settable attributes: ObjNCon with default value 0, ObjNPriority with default value 0, ObjNWeight with default value 1, ObjNRelTol with default value 0, ObjNAbsTol with default value 0, and ObjNName.